Grid Obstacle Representation of Graphs: Existential results

-Now refine the grid sufficiently until the length of each grid edge becomes $\delta /100$.
+Now, we bound the value of $\delta$.
+For bounding the value of $\delta$, we proceed in a similar way as in Lemma \ref{lem:deltavalue} and we get that $\delta=\frac{\mathcal{C'}}{r^2n^2}$, where $\mathcal{C'}$ is a constant and $r$ is the chromatic number of the graph.
+Next we refine the grid sufficiently until the length of each grid edge becomes $\frac{\mathcal{C'}}{100 \cdot r^2n^2}$.
 This is done to ensure that there are enough grid points within $T^{\delta}(e)$ to convert the edge $e$ into a Manhattan path inside $T^{\delta}(e)$.
-The digitization of a straight line edge $e$ connecting $u$ and $v$ into a Manhattan path $M(e)$ between $u$ and $v$ is done in the similar way as in Lemma~\ref{lem:stline_to_Manhat} in Section \ref{sec:embedding}.
-After this step, we get an embedding of a $r$ colorable graph in $O(r^2n/\delta)\times O(rn^2/\delta)\times O(r^2n^2/\delta)$ grid where each edge $e$ is represented by a Manhattan path $M(e)$.
-Now, for fixing the value of $\delta$, we proceed is a similar way as in Lemma \ref{lem:deltavalue} and we get that $\delta=\frac{\mathcal{C'}}{r^2n^2}$, where $\mathcal{C'}$ is a constant and $r$ is the chromatic number of the graph.
-Hence, we have obtained an embedding of a $r$ chromatic graph on a refined grid of size $O(r^4n^3)\times O(r^3n^4)\times O(r^4n^4)$, where each edge $e$ is represented by a Manhattan path $M(e)$.
-Also the digitization of the straight line edge is done in such a way that it avoids the edges of the cube $C^{\epsilon}(v)$.
+The conversion of a straight-line edge $e$ connecting $u$ and $v$ into a Manhattan path $M(e)$ between $u$ and $v$ is done in the similar way as in Lemma~\ref{lem:stline_to_Manhat} in section~\ref{sec:embedding}.
+Also the conversion of the straight-line edge is done in such a way that it avoids the edges of the cube $C^{\epsilon}(v)$.
+Hence, we have obtained an embedding of an $r$-chromatic graph on a refined grid of size $O(r^4n^3)\times O(r^3n^4)\times O(r^4n^4)$, where each edge $e$ is represented by a Manhattan path $M(e)$.